w3c/secure-payment-confirmation/README.md

 ## Creating a credential

-A new credential type is introduced for `navigator.credentials` that stores the name and the icons of a payment instrument.
+A new credential type is introduced for `navigator.credentials.create()` that stores the name and the icons of a payment instrument.

 ```javascript
 const publicKeyCredentialCreationOptions = {